leefowlercu/hashicorp-terraform-api-postman-workspace/README.md

 ## Configure

-Enter values for the following Variables in Postman Environment (Environment-only model):
+Enter values for the following Variables in Postman Environment:

 - BASE_URL: app.terraform.io (no protocol) or your TFE hostname
 - API_TOKEN: your user/team/org token